Rent vs Buy in Michigan (2026 Cost Analysis + Calculator)

 Methodology

 This guide compares renting and buying using a total-cost-of-occupancy framework.
-Buying-side costs included: principal and interest, property taxes (using 1.5% effective rate for Grand Rapids area as base, post-Proposal A uncapping), homeowner's insurance, maintenance reserve (1% of value annually), and opportunity cost of the down payment.
-Renting-side costs included: monthly rent, renter's insurance, annual rent increases (assumed 3%), and assumed investment return on down payment funds.
-Michigan data draws on Michigan Association of Realtors, Greater Metropolitan Association of REALTORS, and Michigan Department of Treasury property tax assessment data as of early 2026.
+Buying-side costs included: principal and interest, property taxes (using 1.5% effective rate for Grand Rapids area as base, calculated using post-Proposal A uncapping at purchase, not the prior owner's taxable value), homeowner's insurance, maintenance reserve (1% of value annually), and opportunity cost of down payment funds.
+Buyers should request a post-sale taxable value reset estimate from the local assessor before modeling.
+Renting-side costs included: monthly rent, renter's insurance, annual rent increases (assumed 3% in Grand Rapids and Ann Arbor; 2.5% in Detroit suburbs), and assumed investment return on down payment funds.
+All example assumptions are illustrative.
+Appreciation figures represent historical patterns and are not forecasts.
+Michigan data draws on Michigan Association of Realtors, Greater Metropolitan Association of REALTORS, Michigan Department of Treasury property tax assessment data, and MSHDA program data as of early 2026.

 Editorial Note: This article is for general informational and educational purposes only.
 It does not constitute financial, tax, legal, mortgage, or real-estate advice.
 Michigan housing costs, property taxes including Proposal A uncapping effects, and local market conditions vary by municipality, township, and school district.
 Consult licensed Michigan professionals before making housing decisions.